Divorce is not something that just happens in a courtroom. It effects every aspect of your daily life and can negatively impact your career.

 - Love Yourself: Divorcing people sometimes allow personal care to slip during divorce.
 Things like hygiene, health, fitness, mental focus and even eating habits can decline.
 While transitioning to single life, it’s time to love yourself harder.
 Take care of your mind, body and spirit.
 Maybe you take up a yoga class, join a gym, get on a weight-loss program, learn about mindfulness or just get a massage.
 Be kind to yourself.

-If you are considering divorce, it's imperative that you speak with an experienced attorney who can help shepherd you through the process and minimize your stress.
+If you are considering divorce, it’s imperative that you speak with an experienced Denver divorce lawyer who can help shepherd you through the process and minimize your stress.